It’s a funny thing, that thing we call love.

 I find it interesting that you can feel so deeply in a dream.
 I mean, how can dreams have feelings?

 In the dream, I felt like I’d had the wind knocked out of me.
 I kept saying, “But don’t you remember this, or that?”
-Of course from a time when love was smoothly moving down the tracks.
+Of course these were memories from a time when love was moving smoothly down the tracks.

 In response, he looked at me like he didn’t know me.
 Which is worse, far worse, than hate.